sindresorhus/type-fest/readme.md

 - [`EmptyObject`](source/empty-object.d.ts) - Represents a strictly empty plain object, the `{}` value.
 - [`IsEmptyObject`](source/empty-object.d.ts) - Returns a `boolean` for whether the type is strictly equal to an empty plain object, the `{}` value.
+- [`NonEmptyObject`](source/non-empty-object.d.ts) - Represents an object with at least 1 non-optional key.
 - [`UnknownRecord`](source/unknown-record.d.ts) - Represents an object with `unknown` value.
 You probably want this instead of `{}`.
 - [`Except`](source/except.d.ts) - Create a type from an object type without certain keys.
 This is a stricter version of [`Omit`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omittype-keys).
 - [`Writable`](source/writable.d.ts) - Create a type that strips `readonly` from all or some of an object's keys.
 The inverse of `Readonly<T>`.